Antioch Station Access Improvements

 Market study for pedestrian-bicycle crossing of Highway 4

 BART staff was directed at the December 6, 2018 Board meeting to conduct a market study for a pedestrian-bicycle crossing to the south of the Antioch station.
-If you live near the Antioch station, we would like to know if you think this bridge would help you get you there.
-Please find the online surveys below:

 For more information, please contact: Kamala Parks, Senior Station Planner, at firstname.lastname@example.org.